 It is important that students remain at school the entire day.
-Parents are strongly discouraged from picking up children
+Parents are strongly discouraged from picking up children during instructional time.

-1. When an early dismissal is necessary, the student should bring a note from a parent or guardian to the office stating the reason and time for early dismissal.

-2 Your name, the time of the dismissal, and whether it is excused will appear on the day's absentee report.

-3 You must go by the office and sign out at the time you are leaving.

-4 Obtain assignments in advance from classes you will miss for dismissals coded X2.

-5 In case of illness or other unforeseen emergency during the school day, students should have office personnel CALL HOME ON THE OFFICE PHONE and office personnel must receive approval from the parent before a student can be dismissed.

-6 Parents must come into the office to pick up any student who has an early dismissal.
-The only exception will be for students who drive their own cars when parents have given permission for them to leave on their own.
+- 1. When an early dismissal is necessary, the student should bring an Early Dismissal Form signed by a parent or guardian, or send an email to Mrs. Diane Burch (dburch@mobilechristian.org) for grades 7-8 or Mrs. Crystal Kelly (ckelly@mobilechristian.org) for grades 9-12 stating the reason and time for early dismissal. - 2.
+Your name, the time of the dismissal, and whether it is excused will appear on the day's absentee report. - 3.
+You must go by the office and sign out at the time you are leaving. - 4.
+Obtain assignments in advance from classes you will miss for dismissals coded X2. - 5.
+In case of illness or other unforeseen emergency during the school day, students should have office personnel call home on the office phone and office personnel must receive approval from the parent before a student can be dismissed. - 6.
+Parents must come into the office to pick up any student who has an early dismissal.
+The only exception will be for students who drive their own cars when parents have given permission for them to leave on their own. - 7.
+Early dismissals with 2 days prior notice will be excused as pre-approved absences with proper documentation. - 8.
+Absences that don't fall under an excused absence category above will be marked as unexcused.
+A second unexcused early dismissal will result in disciplinary action.